The biggest , brightest supermoon of the year – don’t miss it!

 If you hear your dog howling extra loudly into the night sky sometime soon it could be worth joining him in the garden.
 You will hopefully be treated to a spectacular sight.

 On December 2 your sky is going to light up with the biggest full moon you are likely to see in a long time.

 A super moon occurs because the moon doesn’t orbit the earth in a perfect circle.
 Instead it rotates along an oval path.
 When a full moon coincides with the point of the orbit that is closest to Earth we get a super moon (also known as a perigee, on the farthest part of its orbit the moon is known as an apogee).

-November 14 will see the moon at the closest point of its orbit, and it will not be this close to earth again until 2034.
+December 2 will see the moon at the closest point of its orbit.

 A super moon appears considerably bigger than a normal moon and depending on other factors such as the weather or the light it can look extremely impressive.

 To get a good look at the supermoon, it is recommended to go to a viewing point away from the city lights to gain the maximum effect.